kovacikostanca/Data-Science-Portfolio/Airbnb Data Cleaning/README.md

 **Date Processing:**
 - Convert review dates to datetime objects
-- Extract features like month, year, or day of the week
+- Extract features like month, year, or day of the week (optional)

 **Price Normalization:**
 - Remove currency symbols, commas, and convert to float
+- Ensured numeric fields (e.g., *price*) were stored as numeric types.

 **Feature Engineering:**
 - Average rating per host or listing
 - Review length (number of words/characters)
-- Sentiment score of reviews using NLP techniques
+- Created new derived features (e.g., *review length*).
+- Prepared the final dataset for exploration and machine learning workflows.

 **Merging Datasets:**
 - Combine listings and reviews datasets on `listing_id` to create an enriched dataset for analysis